CLICK TO PLAY THIS EPISODE

 There is more to Saint_Émilion than wonderful wine.
-This charming village near Bordeaux is amazingly scenic, a UNESCO World Heritage site, has a mostly underground church, and the wine is indeed lovely!
+This charming village near Bordeaux is amazingly scenic.
+It's also UNESCO World Heritage site, and has a unique underground church.
+Well, at least, most of the church is underground.
+And, of course, the wine is indeed lovely!

-Saint-Émilion is in the region of the southwest of France in the Province of Aquitaine.
+Saint-Émilion is in the region of the southwest of France in the Province of Nouvelle Aquitaine that includes Bordeaux and the Basque country.
 It is famous for being a part of the wine-producing area of the greater Bordeaux and is also famous for its underground church and its architecture.

 It is also a small town, of great historic interest, situated in the heart of the wine-producing area labelled AOC St Emilion, one of the great Bordeaux wine areas.
 St Emilion is about 40 km or 26 miles from Bordeaux and only a few km from Libourne which makes it an easy place to visit or stop when in the Bordeaux area.